New Standard Encyclopedia (1910)

 The New Standard Encyclopedia was the most common name for an encyclopedia that ran from 1910 to the mid-1960s.

 The set began on the initiative of George Briggs Aiton, an Inspector of Schools in Minnesota, who felt that he could use experience and contact with children to create a home and school encyclopedia.
 This edition, Aiton's Encyclopedia, in 5 volumes, was published by the Minneapolis based Welles Brothers and Company would be the only one that Aiton was involve in or carry his name.

 The set appeared under the name Standard Reference Work in 1912 in 6 volumes, published under the imprint of the Interstate Publishing Company of Chicago.
 It was reprinted again the next year by Welles Brothers and Company.
 It was issued again in 1915 and 1917, when it was enlarged to 7 volumes, the last being a reading and study guide.
 In 1922 it was published in 10 volumes, the last two being a study guide.
 This was published under the imprint of the Standard Education Society.
 It was this edition that brought the attention of the Federal Trade Commission who issued a Cease and Desist Order for misrepresentation in 1923 (Docket #994).
 As a result, in 1923 the set was reprinted as the National Encyclopedia for the Home, School and Library in 10 volumes under the National Encyclopedia Company imprint.
 It is unclear whether this was meant to be permanent, but the set reverted to the old name one last time for an edition in 1927.

 From 1930 to at least the 1960s it was published under the title New Standard Encyclopedia under the Standard Encyclopaedia Company imprint.
-Overtime its quality improved from poor to fair, as one bibliographer put it.
+Over time its quality improved from poor to fair, as one bibliographer put it.

 In 1939 there was also an edition for Canadian and Commonwealth readers published as the Consolidated Encyclopedia.